-Financial instruments are classified into one of the following categories: financial assets at fair value through profit or loss (held-for-trading), loans and receivables, and other liabilities.
+Financial instruments are classified into one of the following categories: financial assets at fair value through excess of revenues over expenses (held-for-trading), loans and receivables, and other liabilities.

-Financial assets and financial liabilities are measured initially at fair value plus transaction costs, except for financial assets carried at fair value through profit or loss, which are measured initially at fair value.
+Financial assets and financial liabilities are measured initially at fair value plus transaction costs, except for financial assets carried at fair value through excess of revenues over expenses, which are measured initially at fair value.

-Financial assets are derecognized when the contractual rights to the cash flows from the financial asset expire or when all substantial risks and rewards of the financial assets are transferred.
+Financial assets are derecognized when the contractual rights to the cash flows from the financial assets expire or when all substantial risks and rewards of the financial assets are transferred.